CometVisu/CometVisu/doc/manual/en/install/app.rst

 Browser menu
 ------------

-When the desired configuration and page is shown then in the browser menu (⋮) the entry "Add to Home screen" must be selected:
+When the desired configuration and page is shown in the browser menu (⋮) the entry "Add to Home screen" must be selected:

 .. figure:: _static/app_android_browser_menu.png